Situation updates

-While it is not the H5N1 strain circulating in wildlife around the world, we are taking the find seriously.
+While H7N6 is not the H5N1 strain circulating in wildlife around the world, we are taking the detection seriously and the farm remains under strict biosecurity lockdown.

 Avian influenza is a viral disease of birds found globally.
 Virus strains are described as low pathogenicity (LPAI) or high pathogenicity (HPAI).